robinpunn/academind/node/4-WorkingWithExpressJs/README.md

 - This is a built-in middleware function in Express.
     - It serves static files and is based on serve-static.
     - It allows us to grant read-access to a folder

+### Wrap up
+**What is Express.js?**
+- Express.js is a node framework - a package that adds a bunch of utility functions and tools and a clear set of rules on how the app should be built (middleware)
+- It's highly extensible and other packages can be plugged into it (middleware)

+**Middleware, next(), and res()**
+- Express.js relies heavily on middleware functions - you can easily add them by calling ``use()``
+- Middleware functions handle a request and should call ``next()`` to forward the request to the next function in line or send a response
+- Unless you're sending a request, you should always call ``next()``
+    - if you are calling ``res()``, then don't call ``next()``

+**Routing**
+- You can filter requests by path and method
+- If you filter by method, paths are matched exactly, otherwise, the first segment of a URL is matched
+- You can use express.Router to split your routes across files elegantly

+**Serve Files**
+- You are not limited to serving dummy text as a response
+- You can send files to your users - e.g. HTML files
+- If a request is directly made for a file (e.g. a .css file is requested), you can enable static serving for such files via ``express.static()``